Can I get life insurance if I have sleep apnea?

 - And whether you have other conditions related to your sleep apnea

-From there, life insurance underwriters will evaluate whether you qualify for life insurance coverage and what premium rates you are offered.
+From there, life insurance underwriters will use your medical records to evaluate whether you qualify for life insurance coverage and what premium rates you are offered.

 Still unsure if you qualify for life insurance with sleep apnea or another medical diagnosis?
 Don’t hesitate to get in touch with our expert advisors.
-We can help you understand how your situation affects your life insurance application and can help you to find the most affordable life insurance coverage for your needs.
+As a life insurance broker, we can help you understand how your situation affects your life insurance application and find the most affordable life insurance coverage for your needs.

 The information above is intended for informational purposes only and is based on PolicyAdvisor’s own views, which are subject to change without notice.
 This content is not intended and should not be construed to constitute financial or legal advice.
 PolicyAdvisor accepts no responsibility for the outcome of people choosing to act on the information contained on this website.
 PolicyAdvisor makes every effort to include updated, accurate information.
 The above content may not include all terms, conditions, limitations, exclusions, termination, and other provisions of the policies described, some of which may be material to the policy selection.
 Please refer to the actual policy documents for complete details.
 In case of any discrepancy, the language in the actual policy documents will prevail.
 All rights reserved.